202302674-bot/drive-now-car-rental/README.md

 # 🚗 DriveNow - Car Rental

-DriveNow is a modern ReactJS car rental website that allows users to explore available cars, check prices and availability, search for cars, and make a booking.
+DriveNow is a modern and responsive ReactJS car rental web application.
+Users can explore available cars, search for cars, check prices and availability, book cars, navigate between multiple pages, and submit a contact/registration form.

 ## 🌐 Live Demo